Magic Cloth Long Exposure

 Berserk Lava field Snæfellsnes

 This fabulous light was the nature of things on this 2 day photo tour of Snæfellsnes.
-We had been so disappointed to have lost the February snow, but the February light is not to be underestimated in any weather.
-Here we took some time away from the general tourists and got lost in this Snæfellsnes lava field named “Berserkur Hraun“.
+Although we were devastated to have missed the February snow, the February light should not be overlooked in any conditions.
+Here, we took some time away from the other tourists and got lost in the “Berserkur Hraun” lava field on the Snæfellsnes peninsula.

 This was a Magic Cloth Long exposure photograph.
 16 seconds @ f/14 iso50 and a 6 stop ND filter.
 The 16 seconds was far too long as most of the foreground was a little over-exposed.
 However, this was easily brought back in Lightroom with the graduated filter.
 This adjustment doesn’t harm the image quality at all, but there is a danger of losing highlights.
 Thinking back, this could have been better with just 10 seconds or less – just for the sake of less post processing and more Natural bright spots.

 I have difficulty composing a landscape photograph in a lava field and it is not because of the elves.
 I like to make sense of a scene, show a beginning and ending and arrange things in an orderly fashion.
 But lava fields have nothing orderly about them.
 They have no beginning or end in sight.
 My strategy was to shoot a bunch of scenes in the hope that the compositions wont be too bad in a couple of them.
 But actually there is a lot that can work if you can forgive the chaos when composing.

 Find an experienced Icelandic guide or do it on a self drive.
 The Snæfellsnes peninsular is for you if you like to get away from the crowds.